Unveiling the Magic of Base64 Encoding: Simplifying Data Handling

 JavaScript Methods

-Modern browsers and Node.js provide native functions for Base64 encoding and decoding.
-The btoa()
+Modern browsers and Node.js provide native Base64 functions:

 // Encoding to Base64